andrebraga7/quotme/TESTING.md

 ### Lighthouse
 Google Lighthouse in Chrome Developer Tools was used to test the application within the areas of *Performance*, *Accessibility*, *Best Practices* and *SEO*.
 The testing showed the following:

- - Performance: 95;
+ - Performance: 97;
- - Accessibility: 87;
+ - Accessibility: 100;
- - Best Practises: 92;
+ - Best Practises: 83;
- - SEO: 89;
+ - SEO: 100;

+ Best Practises had a lower score due to some API Failed Request 401 (Unauthorized) errors being logged to the console.
+This however, is a known issue with the site trying to make a request to check for logged in user on loading.

 ### Peer Review
-Additional testing of the application was made by user outside of the software development scope.
-Some small error and spelling grammaer error were found and fixed.
+Additional testing of the application was made by users outside of the software development scope.
+Some small layout and styling errors were found and fixed.
 The feedback given was positive and relates to the project goals of a simple and easy solution.

 ## Known bugs
 The only known bugs so far are some minor layouts for positioning and sizing of elements on the page in the various screen sizes.
 This all can be fixed easily with some css and bootstrap adjustments.